-Just because something is practical doesn’t mean it has to be boring.
-The new Haxnicks Garden Maypole Plant Support is an attractive frame for climbing plants that bridges the gap between functionality and ornamental interest.
+First of all, just because something is practical doesn’t mean it has to be boring.
+The new Haxnicks Garden Maypole Plant Support is an attractive frame for climbing plants.
+Suitable for flowers such as sweet peas or vegetables such as runner beans.
+It bridges the gap between functionality and ornamental interest.

 Though Instagram would have you believe it, decorative vegetable gardening is not a new idea.
 For many years vegetables and herbs have been a feature in ornamental gardens.
 Many have interesting textures or colourful foliage and flowers.
 Many also smell great.

 As a result, when grown alongside traditional ornamental plants, they really add interest.
 Their shapes can create wonderful contrasts and harmonies.
 Simply designing your vegetable garden in a different way can make a big difference and make it visually more appealing.
 Introducing trellises, archways and other architectural features is quite simple and can be stunning.